 Applications for admission will be processed centrally.
-Initial intake, waiting list management, screening, and assignment of housing (including transfers) will be made from Applicant Leasing Center.
+Initial intake, waiting list management, screening, and assignment of housing (including transfers) will be made by the Applicant Leasing Center, for the Public Housing program, and by the Contract Administration Division Intake Unit, for the Section 8 programs.